 TGm Editors: Please modify clause 10.3.2.1 of REVmd/D1.2 as follows:

-A (11ah)first virtual CS mechanism shall be provided by (11ah)all MACs.
-A second virtual CS mechanism shall be provided by an S1G MAC.
+A virtual CS mechanism, referred to as the NAV, shall be provided by all MACs.
+An additional virtual CS mechanism, referred to as response indication deferral (RID), shall be provided by S1G MACs.

-(11ah)The first mechanism is referred to as the NAV.
-The NAV maintains a prediction of future traffic on the medium based on duration information that is announced in RTS/CTS frames by non-DMG STAs and RTS/DMG CTS frames by DMG STAs prior to the actual exchange of data.
+(11ah) The NAV maintains a prediction of future traffic on the medium based on duration information that is announced in RTS/CTS frames by non-DMG STAs and RTS/DMG CTS frames by DMG STAs prior to the actual exchange of data.
 The duration information is also available in the MAC headers of all frames (M53)other than (11ah)PV1 MAC frames and PS-Poll frames, and during the BTI, the A-BFT, the ATI, the CBAP, and the SP.
 (11ah)The duration information in a frame transmitted by an S1G STA is also available in PS-Poll+BDT frames, in NDP CTS frames, in NDP Ack frames whose Idle Indication field value is 0, and in NDP_2M PS-Poll-Ack frames whose Idle Indication field is 0.

 (11ah)The mechanism for setting the NAV using RTS/CTS or RTS/DMG CTS in the DCF is described in 10.3.2.4 (Setting and resetting the NAV), (#65)and use of the NAV in HCF is described in 10.24.2.2 (EDCA backoff procedure) and 10.24.3.4 (NAV operation of a TXOP under HCCA).
 Additional details regarding NAV use appear in 10.3.2.6 (RTS/CTS with fragmentation), 10.3.2.15 (NAV distribution), 10.40.10 (Updating multiple NAVs), and 10.28 (Protection mechanisms).

-(11ah)The second virtual CS mechanism is applicable only to S1G STAs and is referred to as response indication deferral (RID).
-The mechanism for setting the RID is described in 10.3.2.5 (Setting and resetting the RID(11ah)).
+(11ah) The mechanism for setting the RID is described in 10.3.2.5 (Setting and resetting the RID(11ah)).